About Rare Book School

 The educational and professional prerequisites for RBS courses vary.
 Some courses are broadly directed toward antiquarian booksellers, book collectors, bookbinders, conservators, teachers, and professional and avocational students of the history of books and printing.
 Others are primarily intended for archivists and for research and rare book librarians and curators.

-Most Rare Book School courses are limited to twelve or fewer students, who make a full-time commitment to any course they attend, from 8:30 or 9 am through 5 pm, Monday–Friday; in Baltimore, Washington, and Charlottesville, most students also attend an orientation on the Sunday evening before their first class on Monday.
+Most Rare Book School courses are limited to twelve or fewer students, who make a full-time commitment to any course they attend, from 8:30 or 9 am through 5 pm, Monday–Friday; most students also attend an orientation or welcome dinner on the Sunday evening before their first class on Monday.
 In addition to the formal daytime classes, there is an optional early evening public lecture (usually on Monday night), and (especially in Charlottesville) other bookish events throughout the week of the RBS session.

 About the Lion